 No, Axolotls are fine in just about any tank.
 Aquariums with more floor space are ideal, however, since axolotls spend a lot of time moving around on the bottom of the tank.

-What fish can be in the same tank as an axolotl?
+What fish can live in the same tank with them?

 Fish such as guppies and white cloud minnows make excellent companions for axolotls.
 You can also place other peaceful community fish with axolotls with the exception of cory catfish and otocinclus catfish.